rmrk-team/evm/docs/implementations/RMRKExternalEquipImpl.md

 error RMRKNoAssetMatchingId()
 ```

-Attempting to interact with a asset that can not be found
+Attempting to interact with an asset that can not be found